J. Paul Jacobson, MD, MPH

 Scott Fujimoto, DO

 Dr. Fujimoto is a native East Coaster, born and raised in Philadelphia, and completed his undergraduate studies at Bowdoin College in Maine.
 After spending 5 years in neurosurgery research at the University of Pennsylvania, he decided to pursue medicine and moved cross-country to attend Touro University College of Osteopathic Medicine.
 After finishing residency at UC Irvine, he completed a VIR fellowship at Loma Linda University Medical Center.
 What attracted him to the fellowship was the interesting case mix, with a strong emphasis on peripheral arterial disease and oncology.
 However, what led him to stay were the wonderful and supportive working environment and the great relationships he developed with the faculty and staff.
 In addition, he is passionate about the mission of the hospital to provide compassionate, whole person care.
-His interests outside of the hospital include enjoying the outdoors with his two boys, attending Anaheim Ducks games, and golfing.
+His interests outside of the hospital include enjoying the outdoors with his three boys, attending Anaheim Ducks games, and golfing when he can find the time.